Furnace vs boiler

 What are the main differences between a furnace and a boiler?

-When should I call a professional to install a new furnace or boiler?
+When should I choose a furnace over a boiler?

 Connect with certified professionals in your area